Building community through diversity, leadership & service.

 The Campus Coalition Builders are available to facilitate conversations or can work with you to design a workshop or session to fit the needs adn time restraints of a small staff or large group of people.
 The workshops and classes listed below are those offered.
 Check the link above for current dates.

 Lunch & Learn Forums

 You are invited to attend a lunch and learn forum held from noon-1:30pm throughout the school year.
-Dates and topics are listed under the link to "Event Calendar" in the nav bar to the right.
+Dates and topics are listed in the event calendar.
 No pre-registration is required and lunches are welcome.

 Building Community through Diversity: an Introduction to the NCBI Model